 Welcome to Shadowing and Observerships with UCHealth

 UCHealth recognizes the value and interest in education and career exploration.
-Shadowing and Observerships may help you gain useful information about skills and/or education required for various health care paths such as nursing, medicine, hospital administration, radiology, PT/OT/ST, and other roles.
-Shadowing can also be included as part of a job interview to allow the potential staff person the opportunity to learn more about the environment in which they might be working.
-Shadowing and Obsererships are educational opportunities only and provide no hands-on experience.
+Shadowing and Observerships may help you gain useful information about skills and/or education required for various healthcare paths.
+These are educational opportunities only and provide no hands-on experience.
 Participants will not engage with any patients or advise on any cases.
 Federal regulations prohibit participants in these programs from performing research.

 Only individuals 18 and older may participate in these programs at UCHealth facilities.